-• Use scoped enumerations in preference to the C-style unscoped enumerations for related values.
-See the guidance of <cpp and="" core="" enum.4="" enum.6="" guidelines=""></cpp> • Use constexpr to declare a set of unrelated values, such as constexpr size_t bufferLen = 128; constexpr char special_char = 'a'; • If unscoped enumerations are used, follow the general advice of TR 24772-3 clause 6.5.2 as well the following: • Avoid casting arbitrary integer values to enumeration type.
-If it is unavoidable, use a functio style cast with braces instead of C-style or static casts e_type{7}; • Obtain the underlying enumeration value, by casting the enumeration to its underlying type e.g., enum e_type{A, B, C}; auto value = static cast<typename std::underlying="" type="" type<e="">::type&gt;(B);</typename>
+- Use scoped enumerations in preference to the C-style unscoped enumerations for related values, O See CPP Core Guidelines Enum.4 and Enum.6 (titles?) - See AUTOSAR A7-2-3 "Enumerations shall be declared as scoped enum classes" Use constexpr to declare a set of unrelated values, such as - constexpr size_t bufferLen = 128; constexpr char special_char = 'a'; - If unscoped enumerations are used, follow the general advice of TR 24772-3 clause 6.5.2 as well as - the following: - Avoid casting arbitrary integer values to enumeration type.
+If it is unavoidable, use braced initialization instead of C-style or static casts - e_type{7}; - See CERT INT50-CPP Do no Cast to an out-of-range-value - Obtain the underlying enumeration value, by casting the enumeration to its underlying type, e.g., - enum e_type{A, B, C}; auto value = static cast<std::underlying type t<e type>>(B); - 6.6 Conversion Errors [FLC]